-Whether you are shipping one cell phone or a few dozen cell phones, it?s crucial to ensure they are properly packaged and make it to their destination in one piece.?
-At Big Sky Recycling, our goal is to make recycling cell phones for charity as easy as possible, follow the guide below to learn how to properly pack, ship and recycle cell phones.
+Whether you are shipping one cell phone or a few dozen cell phones, it’s crucial to ensure they are properly packaged and make it to their destination in one piece.
+At Big Sky Recycling, our goal is to make recycling and shipping cell phones as easy as possible.
+Follow the guide below to learn how to properly pack, ship and recycle cell phones.

 1. Choose a Box or Padded Envelope

 When shipping one or two cell phones, a padded envelope is a great option.
 If shipping more than a couple cell phones, find an appropriately sized box to use.
 If you do not have access to a box, the USPS offers Flat Rate Priority Mail boxes for free.
 Furthermore, flat rate boxes are often the most affordable shipping option.
 Free flat rate boxes can be ordered online or picked up at your local post office.